Verse novel

 A verse novel is a type of narrative poetry in which a novel-length narrative is told through the medium of poetry rather than prose.
-Either simple or complex stanzaic verse-forms may be used, but there will usually be a large cast, multiple voices, dialogue, narration, description, and action in a novelistic manner.
+Either simple or complex stanzaic verse-forms may be used, but there is usually a large cast, multiple voices, dialogue, narration, description, and action in a novelistic manner.

 History

 Verse narratives are as old as the Epic of Gilgamesh, the Iliad, and the Odyssey, but the verse novel is a distinct modern form.
-Although the narrative structure is similar to that of a novella, the organisation of the story is usually in a series of short sections, often with changing perspectives.
+Although the narrative structure is similar to that of a novella, the organization of the story is usually in a series of short sections, often with changing perspectives.
 Verse novels are often told with multiple narrators, potentially providing readers with a view into the inner workings of the characters' minds.
 Some verse novels, following Byron's mock-heroic Don Juan (1818–24) employ an informal, colloquial register.
 Eugene Onegin (1831) by Alexander Pushkin is a classical example, and with Pan Tadeusz (1834) by Adam Mickiewicz is often taken as the seminal example of the modern genre.